catalyst-cloud/catalystcloud-docs/source/kubernetes/quickstart.rst

 Creating a cluster from the Catalyst Cloud dashboard
 ====================================================

-One of the ways to create a kubernetes cluster is by using the section on our dashboard labelled **Clusters** under the **Container Infra** tab.
-From here you will see the following screen:
+The simplest way to create a kubernetes cluster is through the Catalyst Cloud interactive dashboard.
+The dashbaord allows you to both create, and monitor the current status of your clusters.
+For our quickstart, we are going to stick mostly to the default development template but we will make some changes through the process.
+From the **cluster** screen under the **container infra** tab, you will see the following:

 .. image:: _containers_assets/cluster-main-screen.png